AlbertoGhub/Energy-Consumption-and-Carbon-Emission-Forecasting/README.md

 - Use ensemble forecasting models
 - Deploy as a web app for real-time querying (Streamlit or Dash)

+---

 ## 👨‍💻 Author

-Developed as part of a Machine Learning Engineering assignment.
+Developed with ❤️ by Alberto AJ - AI/ML Engineer as part of a Machine Learning Engineering assignment.

 ---